TobyKreiselmaier/CoinFlip/README.md

 5. Run `yarn compile` to compile the contracts in the local *contracts* folder with truffle.
 6. Run `yarn test` to compile and run all automated tests in the *test* folder (recommended NodeJS version 12).
 7. Run `yarn migrate` to deploy the contracts to the local *ganache* blockchain, which will run on port 8545.
-8. Run `yarn migrate --network Kovan` to deploy the contracts to the public *Kovan* testnet.
+8. Run `yarn migrate --network kovan` to deploy the contracts to the public *Kovan* testnet.
+9. To run the front end in your local browser `cd client` and `yarn start`.
+The website will appear on `http://localhost:3000/`.
+10. To test the front in (in folder `client`), run `yarn test`.

 ### Optional: